mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 In some of the more complicated game elements there were many different stages in implementing each game design pattern.
 For example, some patterns involve creating a new graphical element in a separate online editor called Piskel, exporting and downloading it to the laptop, and uploading it to the glitch code playground before making code changes in several parts of the code.

 Using the terminology of Activity Theory, each one of these stages can be viewed as a separate operation in the process of completing an action.
 Some of these operations are performed by Toby quickly and fluently by Toby indicating that he has performed them many times.
 One example is the quick navigation between the different tools.
 However some are new to Toby and are performed more hesitantly.
 For example, Toby is careful in his checking of the process of copying and pasting new code to his game code.

-In this example he is competent in the process of comparing the own code to the code example to
+In this example he is competent in the process of comparing the own code to the code example to work out what code is new and relevant to the desired behaviour.
 He does not check the step by step tutorials which would provide more extensive, step-by-step help.

+We can compare this approach to that of others who feel less able to detect and experiment in this way and required more direct help or detailed written instructions.

 <!-- - larger - learning computing skills and concepts as a home education project
 - larger - participating with other home educators in a creative environment and thus building team and communication skills